rhilde-dev/ECE230-Lab05/README.md

 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?

-The selection of Minterm and Maxterm was correct for each circuit. (idk what I would have chosen :<)
+The selection of Minterm and Maxterm was correct for each circuit.
+For circuit A, I like how it simplifies for Maxterms but I would rather do minterms because it would give me a simpler equation.
+For circuit B, I think I would have still done Maxterms because it would have made more grouping and would have simplified less.